 Whenever I go to a restaurant, I look for fried pickles on the appetizer menu.
 I’ve learned to make this fun snack at home, and I think my version is even better than what you’d get at a restaurant!

-Make fried pickles by preparing a batter made of beer, flour, and seasonings.
-The ingredients should be mixed until they form a smooth batter.
-Slice up pickles and dip the slices in flour.
-Once coated in flour, the slices get dipped in the batter and placed in hot oil.
+When you make this fried pickle recipe, start by preparing a batter.
+In a medium sized bowl, mix together beer, flour and seasonings until smooth.
+Next, slice pickles and dip the slices in flour.
+Once coated in flour, dip the slices in the batter.
+Place them in hot vegetable oil or peanut oil to cook.
 After a few minutes, the pickles will turn golden brown.
 Remove the pickles from the oil and cook up the next batch.
 When all the pickles are done, give them a sprinkle of parsley and serve them hot.

 Pickle slices coated in flour.